SwathiKeshavamurthy/SoftwareStacks-P4/README.md

 Software Stacks offers a range of features to engage our community, including:

 - **Educational Blog Posts:** Dive deep into comprehensive articles covering advanced front-end development, e-commerce solutions, and predictive analytics.
 Our posts are tailored to inform, educate, and inspire.
 - **Community Interaction:** Engage with posts through comments, likes, and bookmarks.
-Share your thoughts, ask questions, and interact with other members of the community.
+Add new posts and Share your thoughts, ask questions, and interact with other members of the community.
 - **Resource Hub:** Access a curated selection of resources, and guides.
 Whether it's learning a new programming language or understanding the nuances of digital marketing in e-commerce, our resource hub has you covered.
-- **User Contributions:** Registered users can contribute their own articles, share their expertise, and add to the collective knowledge base of Software Stacks.
+- **User Contributions:** Registered users can contribute their own posts, share their expertise, and add to the collective knowledge base of Software Stacks.

 ### Get Involved